hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

-The NSEC3PARAM flags field currently contains no flags, but individual NSEC3 records contain the "Opt-Out" flag {{RFC5155}}, which specifies whether or not that NSEC3 record provides proof of non-existence.
+The NSEC3PARAM flags field currently contains no flags, but individual NSEC3 records contain the "Opt-Out" flag {{RFC5155}}, which specifies whether that NSEC3 record provides proof of non-existence.
 In general, NSEC3 with the Opt-Out flag enabled should only be used in large, highly dynamic zones with a small percentage of signed delegations.
 Operationally, this allows for fewer signature creations